-- Since the relationship between the fish and the plants are interdependent, will the volume of your plant crops meet the market demand drive of the volume of the fish needed to provide the necessary nutrients for the plant?
+- Since the relationship between the fish and the plants is interdependent, will the volume of your plant crops meet the market demand drive of the fish's volume needed to provide the necessary nutrients for the plant?

-- Will the volume of the fish from the water be able to support the demand of the plants?
+- Will the volume of the fish from the water support the demand of the plants?

-- Will the fish be marketed as a product of the farm or managed only to support crop production?
+- Will the fish be marketed as a farm product or managed only to support crop production?

-- Will plant crops start from seeds on the farm or seedling purchased from suppliers?
+- Will plant crops start from seeds or seedlings purchased from suppliers?

 - How will you manage water pH, ammonia, temperature, nitrates, nitrites dissolved oxygen?

 - How will you cycle the system?